Committee (3rd Day) (Continued)

 I think that, in the first instance, as we look at how we will fund different parts of the United Kingdom, the primary discussions will be with those parts of the United Kingdom—they would have to be.
-That is without prejudice to the Executive in Northern Ireland, which I hope will be established.
-We will want to pay proper respect to that Executive when it is constituted and consider what it wants to do.
+That is without prejudice to the Executive in Northern Ireland, who I hope will be established.
+We will want to pay proper respect to that Executive when they are constituted and consider what they want to do.
 I would be very surprised if there were not a desire to have constructive discussions with the Republic of Ireland in the interests of trying to determine how best to address these needs, if there is a relationship.
 The Republic of Ireland, at that point, will be an international country separate from the United Kingdom, as it will be in the EU and the United Kingdom will not.
 We have to respect these new relationships and new boundaries.

 This will be the last time I trouble the noble Baroness.
 On the Interreg question, one area that has benefited greatly has been the western Wales coast, particularly the seaports with their connections with southern Ireland.
 Given the pressure that there will be on Holyhead and other ports arising from Irish trade coming through the UK, surely this is an area where a version of Interreg has a very significant role to play.
 Can the Minister keep that in mind as the thinking on these issues develops?

 I thank the noble Lord; I think he raised an important point.
 The Government, as my noble and learned friend Lord Keen said, are very keen to listen.
 One benefit of debates like this is that points arise which merit careful consideration, so I thank him for raising that point.